 It can be a deeply unsettling, even terrifying experience to tear down the veneer of illusion from our lives and stare into the face of truth.

-But the spiritual path is a process of destruction and purification.
-It requires you to set afire all hidden illusions and falsities so that life becomes clearer, deeper, expansive, liberating, and joyful.
+But the spiritual path is a process of destruction and purification; it requires you to set afire all hidden illusions and falsities so that you can experience the liberating joy of awakening to your True Nature.

 Tell me, what has your experience been like with spiritual bypassing?
 I’d love to hear any thoughts, feelings, or stories you have below.